Alexander the Great and His Mermaid Sister in Greek Folklore

 NeSpoon believes that what we think shapes our world.
-That’s how she came up with her nickname, remembering the scene from Matrix in which Neo realizes that reality is only a projection of his mind and subsequently he manages to bend a spoon by just looking at it.
-So does NeSpoon, she manages to bend her own reality and hop over any limitations.
+That’s how she came up with her nickname, remembering the scene from The Matrix in which Neo realizes that reality is only a projection of his mind and subsequently he manages to bend a spoon by just looking at it.
+So does NeSpoon; she manages to bend her own reality and hop over any limitations.

-She says that it takes roughly two weeks to make a small ceramic lace panel.
+The artist says that it takes roughly two weeks to make a small ceramic lace panel.
 But when she prepares her crochet murals, she first hand-draws her templates in original scale and later cuts them out.
 Her large-scale works attract attention and bring her new commissions: she has already worked in Spain, Italy, the Netherlands, France, Poland, Portugal, Sweden, Austria, Hong Kong, United States, Germany, India…

-She recalls a historic artistic installation that in 1995 Christo and Jeanne-Claude made together in Berlin.
+She recalls a historic artistic installation in 1995 that Christo and Jeanne-Claude made together in Berlin.
 They needed 23 years and hundreds of official permissions to wrap the Reichstag in their trademark brown wrapping paper.
 NeSpoon was in Berlin in that time and she still remembers the contagious positive energy that flowed in the streets of the city and she dreams of making an installation which would again unite people and make them enjoy the moment.

 DailyArt Magazine needs your support.
 Every contribution, however big or small, is very valuable for our future.
 Thanks to it, we will be able to sustain and grow the Magazine.
 Thank you for your help!